gbowne1/RadioLogger/README.md

 ## License

-Include information about the license for your project, such as the [MIT License](https://opensource.org/licenses/MIT)
+Include information about the license for your project, such as the [GNU GPL](https://opensource.org/licenses)